 Answer

 Yes, this is correct.
-Figure 2 separates the effects per type of measure and shows that results are consistent, except for interpersonal behavior.
+Figure 2 separates the effects per type of measure and shows that results are consistent across the different types of dependent variables, except for interpersonal behavior (as mentioned in the text).

 #7

 page 18, line 350: I am not sure if "standardized simple effects across the ostracism factor" is appropriate terminology here (and elsewhere in the paper).
 In a two-way factorial design, a "simple effect" is the effect of one factor *within* one of the levels of the other factor.
 So, if that other factor has two levels, then there would be two simple effects.
 That would apply to each time point, so in a 2x2 design with multiple measures (one of which is the first and one is the last measure), there would be 4 (not 2) simple ostracism effects.
 However, if I understand the authors correctly, they are not computing simple effects here, but marginal/main effects for the first and for the last measure (i.e., the difference between the ostracism and inclusion levels averaged over any other factors).
 Please clarify this (and the terminology throughout the manuscript).